Ë

-Ë, ë (e with diaeresis or e-umlaut) is a letter in the Albanian, Kashubian, Emilian, Romagnol, Ladin, and Lenape alphabets.
-As a variant of the letter e, it also appears in Acehnese, Afrikaans, Belarusian, Breton, Dutch, English, Filipino, French, Luxembourgish, Piedmontese, Russian, the Abruzzese dialect of the Neapolitan language, and the Ascolano dialect.
+Ë (minuscule: ë), known as E with diaeresis or E-umlaut, is a Latin-script letter.
+It is present in the Albanian, Kashubian, Emilian, Romagnol, Ladin, and Lenape alphabets.
+As a variant of the letter e, it also appears in Acehnese, Afrikaans, Breton, Dutch, English, Filipino, French, Luxembourgish, Piedmontese, the Abruzzese dialect of the Neapolitan language, and the Ascolano dialect.
 The letter is also used in Seneca, Taiwanese Hokkien, Turoyo, and Uyghur when written in Latin script.

 Usage in various languages

 Acehnese

 In Acehnese, ë is used to represent //ə// (schwa), a mid central vowel.

 Afrikaans

 In Afrikaans, the diaeresis (Afrikaans: deelteken, /af/) is used mostly to indicate that two vowels are pronounced separately.
 The deelteken does exactly what it means in Afrikaans ("separation mark") by marking the beginning of a new syllable and by separating it from the previous one.
 For example, geëet ("eaten") is pronounced /af/ in two syllables, the second one beginning with ë.

 The deelteken does not always influence the number of syllables.
 The word voël ("bird"), pronounced /af/, is different from voel ("feel"), pronounced /af/, but both words have one syllable.
 In other cases, the deelteken does not even change the pronunciation.
 The words geër ("giver") and geer (a wedge-shaped piece of fabric), for instance, are both pronounced /af/ in contemporary language.
 Historically, though, words like geër or reën ("rain") were pronounced in two syllables: reën, which nowadays is pronounced /af/, was pronounced as /af/ in older Afrikaans.
 The deelteken is only etymological since the archaic form of reën is regen.